 betrusted is also designed with a special low-power consumption “memory LCD” screen that can display information all day without draining its battery.
 This always-on feature allows betrusted to serve as a kind of notepad for your life’s private details.
 For example, saving bitmap images of your airplane boarding passes on betrusted allows you to board an airplane without having to turn on your phone.

-Developer-Only Alpha Hardware
+First-Generation Alpha Hardware

 The alpha hardware is implemented using a FPGA containing a RISC-V soft core.
-The primary goal of this phase is to solidify the specs of the eventual betrusted ASIC through development and testing on a looks-like, works-like prototype.
+The primary goal of this phase is to solidify the specs of the eventual betrusted system through development and testing on a looks-like, works-like prototype.

 Read more about the alpha hardware FPGA.